worldline/observability-workshop/docs/workshop.md

 > Imported dashboards are available directly from the ``Dashboards`` section of Grafana.

 Explore the ``JVM Micrometer`` dashboard: it works almost out of box.
-It contains lot of useful information about JVMs running our services.
+It contains a lot of useful information about JVMs running our services.

 The ``application`` filter (top of the dashboard) let you select the service you want to explore metrics.

 ### Incident!

-Now let's simulate some traffic using Grafana K6.
+Now let's simulate some traffic using [Grafana K6](https://k6.io/).

 Run the following command: